'Multiple people' killed in shooting at Molson Coors facility in Milwaukee

 (Reuters) - “Multiple people” were killed in a mass shooting at a Molson Coors Beverage Co facility in Milwaukee on Wednesday, with the suspect apparently among the dead, the city’s mayor, Tom Barrett, said.

+“A number of other people were wounded, some badly wounded,” the president added.

+“A wicked murderer opened fire at a Molson Coors brewing company plant,” Trump said.
+“It’s a terrible thing.”

-Milwaukee police said on Twitter they were responding to a “critical incident,” but released no immediate details.
+Milwaukee police said on Twitter they were responding to a “critical incident” but released no immediate details.

 The Milwaukee Police Department provided no details on the incident or the number of fatalities.
 But in a post on Twitter it said: “There are various sources citing various numbers of casualties.
 At this time that information has not been confirmed.”